JunghwanRo/log/README.md

 ### 2025.Mar.
 04
 Learn how to 3d print foaming material. \
 Read "The Swimming-Habits of the Sunfish." \
+Change password for EMPA. \
+Read "OpenPneu: Compact Platform for Pneumatic Actuation with Multi-Channels." \
+Read "A Control and Drive System for Pneumatic Soft Robots: PneuSoRD." \

 ### 2025.Mar.
 03
 TU Delft Lecture, Aero Engineering. \